 Be sure to warn your customers of the additional charges that will result from their leisurely approach to payments—of course, if you have them in your payment terms.

-Overdue Invoice Email for Extremely Late Invoices
+Overdue Invoice Reminder Email for Extremely Late Invoices

 Anything after two months of being late on payments can be considered extremely late.
-There’s still hope of collecting your payment, but this should be the last reminder email before you start mentioning legal action that you will be taking against the customer.
+There’s still hope of collecting your payment, but this should be the last reminder email before you start mentioning the legal action that you will be taking against the customer.

 Therefore, let your customer know that the current situation is untenable.
 Here’s a template that will help you set the right tone.

-In this email, it’s a good idea to be clear about your previous unsuccessful attempts to contact your customer and remind them that there’s still a chance of salvaging this situation and your relationship.
+In this email, it’s a good idea to be clear about your previous unsuccessful attempts to contact your customers and remind them that there’s still a chance of salvaging this situation and your relationship.

 You can leave the specifics of the legal action you plan to take for the final email, but give the customer a hint that this is still something that you two can work out without escalating.
 In the end, litigation will complicate your life, as well as theirs.